 - a.
 Notification.
-Upon determination of the Civil Penalty, the Compliance Review investigator will serve notification in the form of a NOC. - b.
+Upon determination of the eCivil pPenalty, the eCompliance rReview investigator will serve notification in the form of a claim letterNOC. - b.
 Payment or Administrative Review.
-The motor carrier shall serve the CSP MCSS with their response to the NOC within 30 days of service of the NOC in one of the following ways: - i.
-Pay the full amount of the Civil Penalty as instructed in the NOC; or - ii.
+The motor carrier shall serve the CSP MCSS with their response to the claim letterNOC within 30 days of service of the claim letterNOC in one of the following ways: - i.
+Pay the full amount of the eCivil pPenalty as instructed in the elaim letterNOC; or - ii.
 Submit a written request for a payment plan to the Commander of the CSP MCSS; or - iii.
-If a motor carrier believes the CSP committed an error in determining its Civil Penalty, they may request an administrative review of that penalty.
-The following provisions will govern the administrative review: - A. The request must be in writing addressed to the Chief of the CSP or his or her designee within 30 days of the service of the NOC letter. - B. The request must explain the error the motor carrier believes the CSP committed in issuing the Civil Penalty.
+If a motor carrier believes the CSP committed an error in determining its eCivil pPenalty, they may request an administrative review of that penalty.
+The following provisions will govern the administrative review: - A. The request must be in writing addressed to the Chief of the CSP or his or her designee within 30 days of the service of the Notice of Claim (NOC) letter. - B. The request must explain the error the motor carrier believes the CSP committed in issuing the eCivil pPenalty.
 The motor carrier must include a list of issues in dispute, and any supporting information or documentation. - C. The Chief of the CSP or his or her designee may request additional information and/or require the motor carrier to attend a conference to discuss the penalty.
-If the motor carrier does not provide the information requested or attend the conference then the Chief of the CSP or his or her designee may dismiss the request. - D. The Chief of the CSP or his or her designee shall serve the motor carrier with a written decision within 30 days after the Chief of the CSP or his or her designee has determined that the administrative record is complete.
+If the motor carrier does not provide the

+- information requested or attend the conference then the Chief of the CSP or his or her designee may dismiss the request. - D. The Chief of the CSP or his or her designee shall serve the motor carrier with a written decision within 30 days after the Chief of the CSP or his or her designee has determined that the administrative record is complete.
 This decision shall constitute final agency action. - E. The motor carrier has 30 days from the date of the service of the decision to pay the penalty, to arrange for a payment plan as described in 5 (b) (ii) or 35 days from the date of final agency action to file an action in the appropriate district court as provided by §24-4-106 (4), CRS. - iv.
-If, after the 30 days, the carrier does not pay the penalty, request a payment plan or file an action in the appropriate district court the carrier will be deemed to have failed to pay.
-The CSP MCSS will forward notice to the Colorado Department of Revenue for any carrier deemed to have failed to pay, consistent with §42-4-235 (2) (d) (l), CRS.
+If, after the 30 days, the carrier does not pay the penalty, request a payment plan or file an action in the appropriate district court the carrier will be deemed to have failed to pay. - v.

-v.
 If a carrier has failed to pay the assessed or adjudicated penalty, the registrations of the carrier's vehicles shall be cancelled pursuant to §42-3-120, CRS.